 - having lunch with other students

-- touring another laboratory or agency at SSC
+- touring another STEM-focused organization or company at SSC

 - assisting your mentor with his/her project/experiment

 - learning a new skill, such as coding or soldering

 - attending a technical seminar

 - discussing college life over coffee with college interns

 How Can I Make My Application Stand Out?

 Every Navy lab/warfare center is different both in mission and how they utilize SEAP interns.
 Thus, their selection criteria are different and how they review applications is different.
 Here, our science focus is on ocean sciences (e.g., modeling of ocean physics) and related technologies (e.g., geospatial computing).